The WSMA's House of Delegates, since 2016, has adopted policies that urge

 decisions related to health care and treatment.

-A new white paper from Washington Physicians for Social Responsibility,
+A white paper from Washington Physicians for Social Responsibility,

 Initiative 2117: A Risk to Our Health – An Analysis of the Threats to